 Second, merchant account providers are very aware of risk.
 Merchants deemed ‘high risk’ will struggle to secure a regular merchant account and will need to take out a specialist high-risk merchant account.
 (More on this later.)

-Third, opening and closing a merchant account is a bit more tricky than opening or closed a regular business bank account.
+Third, opening and closing a merchant account is a bit more tricky than opening or closing a regular business bank account.
 Providers often lock merchants into long-term contracts or require long notice periods.

 It’s difficult to give advice about specific providers as they are liable to regular change.
 Instead, here are some general questions you should ask about your contract.